arparaschiv/solar-coronal-inversion/docs/source/cledb_build.rst

 **Purpose:**

 The ``CLEDB_BUILD`` module is used to generate a database of synthetic IQUV profiles for the four provisioned ions, with a range of density estimations, range of possible :term:`LOS` positions, and all possible magnetic angle configurations, for one magnetic field strength B = 1.
-In normal circumstances this module is only run once per system where the inversion is installed.
+In normal circumstances, this module is only run once per system where the inversion is installed.
 A module diagram is provided in this section.

 .. _db_input-label: